-Your knees are the biggest, most active joints in your body.
-They are the key hinge point of your legs, which bear your body’s weight.
+Your knees are the largest, most active joints in your body and the hinge point of your legs.

 It’s easy to think most knee pain comes on as a result of injury during strenuous activities.
-But everyday things like work or school can cause it, too.
+But everyday activities in work and school can cause it, too.

-For many people, chronic knee pain sets in as they age and develop chronic conditions like arthritis.
+And for many people, chronic knee pain sets in as they age.

 Knee Pain You Can Treat At Home

-Like other pain symptoms, some knee pain is not serious enough to require medical attention.
-The following symptoms can be managed at home:
+Like other pain symptoms, some knee pain is not severe enough to require medical attention.
+You can manage the following symptoms at home:

-- Mild to moderate knee pain from minor injuries that comes without significant movement limitation or inability to bear weight, such as mild knee strains.
+3. Mild to moderate knee pain from minor injuries without significant movement limitation or inability to bear weight, such as mild knee strains.

 Seek immediate medical attention when knee pain is severe, especially when accompanied by weakness and limited range of motion.

-- Intense Pain: Go to urgent care or the emergency room if you have severe knee pain, especially resulting from a forceful impact.
+Intense Pain: Go to urgent care or the emergency room if you have severe knee pain, especially from a forceful impact.

 Knee Pain Symptoms that Require A Visit to the Doctor